Talking Taxes Toolkit

 2016 — Proposition 55 extends Proposition 30

-This six-minute video explains why, four years after voters passed Prop 30, schools needed an extension.
-Four CFT members hurt by the Great Recession describe their experiences prior to passage of Prop 30 in 2012, and detail how their situations, and that of their students, improved after that ballot measure was passed.
+Four years after voters passed Prop 30, schools and services needed the funding extended.
 Voters agreed and passed Prop 55.
-Prop 55, the Children’s Education and Health Care Protection Act, maintains Prop 30’s modest income tax increase on people making over $250,000 a year to fund schools and vital services.
+Prop 55, the Children’s Education and Health Care Protection Act.
+Prop 55 maintains Prop 30’s modest income tax increase on people making over $250,000 a year to fund schools and vital services.

 - Track monies flowing to your district as a result of Prop 55 and Prop 30